We all start off our parenting journey with a ‘plan’

 • Confidential, personalized support for you and your family.

-• Empathy, understanding and guidance for you while you explore your Neurodivergent identity and your parenting journey from a parenting coach with decades of professional experience supporting children and families and lived personal experience with her own Neurodivergent and LGBTQ+ Children and Teens.
+• Empathy, understanding and guidance from a parenting coach with decades of professional experience supporting children and families and lived personal experience with her own Neurodivergent and LGBTQ+ Children and Teens.

 • Trauma-informed, evidence-based, practical tools that will equip you with an empowering skill set that will give you grounded confidence in yourself and as a parent.